-In this post, we will discuss the fundamental understanding of magnetism.
-Also, a number of related terminologies like magnetism, magnetic fields, ferromagnetic, paramagnetism, diamagnetism, permanent magnet, poles of magnets, magnetic attraction & repulsion, drawing field lines, a bar magnet, retentivity, compass, earth as a magnet, etc, will be addressed.
+In this post, we will discuss the fundamentals of magnetism.
+Also, a number of related terminologies like magnetism, magnetic fields, ferromagnetism, paramagnetism, diamagnetism, permanent magnet, poles of magnets, magnetic attraction & repulsion, drawing field lines, a bar magnet, retentivity, compass, earth as a magnet, etc. , will be addressed.

 - Define Magnetism

 - William Gilbert – earth is a lodestone

 - Michael Faraday defined a magnetic field

 - Define a Magnetic field